 The impact was to generate large quantities of surface water runoff from urban areas and local watercourses; there were reports of flooding from surface water runoff, surface water and combined sewers and limited fluvial flooding.
 365 more properties were affected by flooding in September, when compared to the flooding event that hit Stockport in June 2016.
-During the September event, 82% of the total properties flooded by public combined sewers.
+The S19 report suggests that during the September event, 82% of the total properties flooded by public combined sewers.
 No significant infrastructure damage was recorded.
 It is also worth noting that 24 properties in Cheadle were flooded from fluvial sources.